aubsw/video-play-tut/README.md

 ./main </path/to/video>
 ```

-Note that I made this with SDL2 and ffmpeg6.1.
-Not really sure how to bake that into the source files yet.
+Note that I made this with SDL2 and ffmpeg6, which are notably not aligned with what the dranger doc uses.
+I've had to consult a variety of sources to get this working in 2025.